mfl28/BoundingBoxEditor/README.md

 ## Main Features
 * Create rectangular and polygonal bounding box annotations for objects in images
-* Export and import (e.g. from [Pascal VOC 2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html)) rectangular and polygonal bounding box annotations using the [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format
+* Export and import  rectangular and polygonal bounding box annotations to and from JSON and XML files (using [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format)
 * Export and import rectangular bounding box annotations using the [YOLO](https://pjreddie.com/darknet/yolo/) format
 * Format validation and error reporting when importing annotations
 * Nest bounding box labels (which is then reflected in the output xml-file if using Pascal VOC format)